Flatland: abelian extensions of the Standard Model with semi-simple completions: Introduction

 Equipped with the list $\S$, one can find all possible {anomaly-free} $\sm\oplus\u_X$ subgroups, in fact all possible subgroups of the more general form $\sm \oplus \u_{X^1} \oplus \u_{X^2} \oplus \dots$,\footnote{Such multiple $\u$ extensions of the SM have been used \emph{e.g.} in neutrino mass model building~\cite{Froggatt:1996np,Froggatt:1998he}.} contained in any of the algebras $\g \in \S$.
 In this paper, we have two related goals: \begin{enumerate} \item To parametrise the space of all {anomaly-free} abelian extensions of the SM, by any number of $\u$'s, that embed in {anomaly-free} semi-simple algebras $\g \in \S$. \item To provide a simple way of testing whether a given {anomaly-free} abelian extension of the SM sits in one of the {anomaly-free} semi-simple algebras $\g \in \S$. \end{enumerate} After achieving the first goal, the second goal follows swiftly.
 To achieve goal 1., our method is straightforward: for a sufficiently large subset of algebras $\g$ in $\S$, we first compute the centraliser $\mathfrak{C}_{\g}(\sm)$ of $\sm$ in $\g$, then find the Cartan subalgebra $\h_{\mathfrak{C}_{\g}(\sm)}$ thereof, from which we can extract the most general sets of charges that can be embedded in $\g$.

-Unlike the space of anomaly-free $\u_X$ extensions of $\sm$, which is some complicated set of rational points cut out by the intersection of a quadratic and a cubic equation (that is rather nasty to parametrise), the space of anomaly-free abelian extensions with semi-simple completions is a `nice' linear space, being a union of planes.
+Unlike the space of anomaly-free $\u_X$ extensions of $\sm$, which is some complicated set of rational points cut out by the intersection of a quadratic and a cubic equation, the space of anomaly-free abelian extensions with semi-simple completions is a `nice' linear space, being a union of planes.
 For want of a better name, at times we refer to this space as `Flatland'~\cite{abbott1885flatland}.\footnote{A more accurate (but less memorable) name might have been `Linear-land'.}

 To give an explicit example of one of these component planes, the set of {$\u_{X^1} \oplus \u_{X^2} \oplus \dots$ charge assignments} that embeds in the flavour non-universal algebra $\g_2=\so(10)_1 \oplus \so(10)_2 \oplus \so(10)_3$ is the plane $P_2 = \mathrm{Span}(Y_1,Y_2,Y_3,BL_1,BL_2,BL_3)$, where $BL$ is an abbreviation for $B-L$.
 To give another simple example, for the colour-flavour unification group $\g_6:=\su(12)\oplus \su(2)\oplus \su(2)$, the corresponding plane is $P_6=\mathrm{Span}(Y,BL,B_{12},B_{23},L_{12},L_{23})$, where $B_{12}$ is an abbreviation for $B_1-B_2$.
 Equivalently, the plane $P_6$ is, up to hypercharge, the space of traceless combinations of $B_1$, $B_2$, $B_3$, $L_1$, $L_2$, and $L_3$, which coincides precisely with the space of anomaly-free {abelian extensions} with {\em vector-like} charges (see Section~\ref{sec:VL}).
 The fact that such vector-like $\u_X$ models embed in the colour-flavour unification algebra $\su(12)\oplus \su(2)\oplus \su(2)$ has already been put to phenomenological use in Ref.~\cite{Davighi:2022qgb}, {which reveals a novel connection between flavour non-universality and the stability of the proton}.